- Annual Meeting

 BATAYOGLIGLA INDIANS.
 Batayogligla (Batayolida) is the name of one band of Chizo Indians, who are considered by some writers to be a branch of the Conchos.
 In the seventeenth and early eighteenth centuries the Chizos occupied the area now covered by northeastern Chihuahua, northwestern Coahuila, and the lower part of the Big Bend region of the Trans-Pecos.

 BIBLIOGRAPHY:Charles W. Hackett, ed., Historical Documents Relating to New Mexico, Nueva Vizcaya, and Approaches Thereto, to 1773 (3 vols., Washington: Carnegie Institution, 1923–37).
 Carl Sauer, The Distribution of Aboriginal Tribes and Languages in Northwestern Mexico (Berkeley: University of California Press, 1934).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Thomas N. Campbell, "BATAYOGLIGLA INDIANS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bmb03.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Thomas N. Campbell, "BATAYOGLIGLA INDIANS," accessed December 16, 2018, http://www.tshaonline.org/handbook/online/articles/bmb03.